-When you combine membership in American Nurses Association (ANA) and the Vermont State Nurses' Association (VSNA), you’ll have unlimited opportunities to:
+When you combine membership in American Nurses Association (ANA) and ANA-Vermont (ANA-VT), you’ll have unlimited opportunities to:

 - Advance your knowledge through ANA's extensive online Continuing Education library which includes more than 35 modules free or discounted for ANA members

 - Save on ANCC specialty certification exams through exclusive member discounts - save $85 on the initial exam and $95 on recertification

 - Stay up-to-date on nursing news with a free subscription to ANA's peer-reviewed, award-winning journal The American Nurse and many other resources that are free to ANA members: American Nurse Today, Online Journal of Issues in Nursing and SmartBrief - valued at more than $50

 - Keep your knowledge current by attending monthly live Navigate Nursing webinars designed to help you with all facets of your nursing practice

 - Improve your leadership skills through ANA's Leadership Institute which provides resources to nurses at all stages of their career

 - Explore job openings that are right for you through the ANA-Vermont and ANA Career Centers

 By becoming a member, you will add your voice in helping VSNA and ANA deliver issues important to you.